naxa/frau/README.md

 frau is a very cute and useful GitHub bot.

-She can do as follow:
+She can do as follows:

 * merge a pull request automatically
 * assign someone to review a pull request